 The migration to chip cards and chip-enabled point-of-sale terminals in the United States has helped to mitigate fraud risk for cardholders, merchants and bank issuers.

-However, fraud is migrating to less-protected channels.
+However, fraud has migrated to less-protected channels.
 Fraudsters are aware that they can’t counterfeit physical cards and use them in a chip environment anymore.
-As the online environment is less protected, card-not-present fraud is growing.*
+As the online environment is less protected, card-not-present fraud continues to grow.*

 Creating The Balance